British Regional, Local and Family History Sources

 (Transcriptions and translations

-(1688; transcriptions with modernised spelling)
+(1688; transcriptions with modernized spelling)

 A part of the Victorian Web.